richardOlson/nfl_2019_play_by_play/README.md

 ## nfl_2019_play_by_play

-This is a repository that contains a notebook which creates a model to predict the type of play which will occurr.
-IE. (pass or run).
-Contained here is data from 2016 to 2019 nfl play by play.
-The model that is created here will be used in the nfl_play_predictor dash app.
+Are NFL teams predictable in the type of plays that they call?
+Are some teams more predictable than other teams and does it matter?
+This repository contains a notebook where nfl play by play data is used to create a model to predict the types of play, (a pass or run).
+The data used is from 2016 to 2019.
+A model hat was trained is used in a nfl_play_predictor [app](https://nfl-plays-predictor.herokuapp.com/).

 [Link for Blog on Medium](https://medium.com/@Richard_Olson/nfl-plays-are-they-predictable-and-does-it-matter-d5f3b20548f3)